Muadeel56/localconnect-plus/README.md

 cd frontend
 npm install

-# Environment variables
+# Environment variables (if not using Docker)
-cp .env.example .env
+cp ../env.example .env
 # Edit .env with your API endpoint

 # Run development server